Five Proactive Approaches to (Re)Position Your Brand

 Changing the context in which your product is sold is the last point on my list.

 There are numerous ways to go about this.
-From celebrity endorsements, brand collaborations and genre crossovers (like country music with your crackers!), to carefully orchestrating a whole new global scene for your brand to act on.
+From celebrity endorsements, brand collaborations and genre crossovers (like country music with your crackers!) to carefully orchestrating a whole new global scene for your brand to act on.
 And that’s exactly what Adidas did when they repositioned themselves from a traditional sports brand to a creative lifestyle brand.
-The reposition now successfully balances the addition of fast fashion with its athletic performance roots.
+The repositioning now successfully balances the addition of fast fashion with its athletic performance roots.
 Alongside their design philosophy that often starts with extensive research into the mindset of their target consumers, Adidas has immersed itself in fashion, music, art and design contexts with prominent celebrity and partner collaborations.
 From New York Fashion Week and Kanye West co-labs (Yeezy) to pop-up workout spaces in trendy locations like East London’s Victoria Park.

 While the extension into fashion, creativity and lifestyle isn’t completely new to them (their bond to youth culture is part of their heritage), the brand has found renewed relevance with an audience that previously would have dismissed Adidas as a brand for the jocks or fitness freaks.